princeyesuraj/dotfiles/README.md

 # dotfiles

-This is my personal dotfies.
+This is my personal dotfiles.

 ## Tools